Best Military Drone Stocks to Watch as Global Conflicts Rise

 Recent Military Strikes Illustrate a Massive Shift Toward Drones and AI

-With nearly 50% of military AI systems used in UAV and vehicle navigation systems, it’s clear that AI-equipped UAVs are driving the latest developments in military strategy, defense, and weaponry.
+With nearly 50% of military AI systems used in UAV and vehicle navigation systems, it’s clear that AI is driving the latest developments in military strategy, defense, and weaponry.

 As Secretary of the United States Army Dan Driscoll noted, “If small arms defined the 20th century, drones will define the 21st.”

-And that’s a compelling sentiment for investors seeking military-drone stocks with steady, long-term growth potential.
+And that’s a compelling statement for investors seeking military drone stocks with steady growth potential.

 A contracting partner of the U.S. military for more than 75 years, Lockheed Martin (LMT) is a relatively low-risk play for investors looking for a military drone-related stock.